* All four turbines now in Crimea - Siemens

 Siemens said it would put in place additional controls to ensure that energy equipment in future will only be dispatched once Siemens has confirmed it can be installed at the agreed destination.

 Any new business in gas turbine equipment will be executed only by its majority-owned Siemens Gas Turbines Technologies joint venture with Russia's Power Machines, and its wholly owned subsidiary, OOO Siemens, it said.

 Siemens spokesman Wolfram Trost said the Crimean affair had not sparked a wider review of compliance at Siemens, which battled a worldwide bribery scandal a decade ago, resulting in a then-record $1.6 billion fine from the U.S. Justice Department.

 Siemens renewed its offer to buy back the turbines and cancel the original contract with state-owned Technopromexport (TPE), against whom it is taking legal action intended to stop further deliveries to Crimea and to return the turbines to their original destination of Taman in southern Russia.

 Evgeny Rodin, partner at Moscow law firm Vegas Lex, said he doubted the turbines would be returned.
 "One can assume that while the legal case is ongoing the turbines will be installed," he said.

 Russia will press ahead with plans to build two new power stations in Crimea, said Andrei Cherezov, a Russian deputy energy ministry, the RIA news agency reported.

-Interautomatika had no immediate response to a request for comment. ($1 = 0.8588 euros) (Additional reporting by Gleb Stolyarov, Andrew Osborn and Dmitry Solovyov in Moscow; Editing by Jason Neely and Keith Weir)
+Technopromexport, which is now building the new Crimean power plants, did not respond to a request for comment on Friday. ($1 = 0.8588 euros) (Additional reporting by Andrew Osborn and Dmitry Solovyov in Moscow and Simon Jessop in London; Editing by Jason Neely and Keith Weir)